stakater/developer-handbook/content/architecture/ddd.md

 where Bounded Context comes in.

 A Domain Model operates in a BoundedContext and reflects the Ubiquitous Language within that context.
 So, if your Domain is simple, you may only have one Bounded Context.
 This is great!
-It means you get to finish the job early! :)
+It means you get to finish the job early!

 However, DO KNOW that this is an entirely iterative process driven by interaction with your domain experts (the business) and a sound BDD/TDD workflow.
-This is where the "don't go on a witchhunt" comment came from.
 Start simple and build complexity "just-in-time" and when it makes sense!

 ## Services in DDD